embedly/embedly-docs/extract/api/response.rst

 Images
 ------
 A list of, at most, 5 images that Embedly found while processing the URL.
-For a more detailed breakddown, read the :doc:`Images </features/images>` feature documentation.
+For a more detailed breakddown, read through the :doc:`Images <../features/images>` feature documentation.

 They are in the following format: